DuarteLacerda/DuarteLacerda/README.md

 ## I'm a Student and Developer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently studying web and multimedia development
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Finish High School
+- 🥅 2022 Goals: Be healthy
 - ⚡ Fun fact: My team won Bot Olympics 2022 👑

 ### Connect with me: